 As magnification increases, so does the instability of the image, regardless of how steady handedness the user may be.
 Therefore, image stabilization is particularly important for binoculars with high magnification.
 Image stabilization is also valuable for use in unsteady situations, such as when boating, or for long term observations where muscle fatigue can amplify unsteadiness.
 Hence, with image stabilizers, you can enjoy clearer viewing for a longer period of time.

-Center focus binoculars allows both eyepieces to be adjusted simultaneously.
+Center focus binoculars allow both eyepieces to be adjusted simultaneously.
 This is useful for applications that require fast and frequent adjustments.
-Centre focus binoculars are a popular choice for hunting, birding, and general wildlife observation.
+Center focus binoculars are a popular choice for hunting, birding, and general wildlife observation.

 Individual focus binoculars require that each eyepiece be adjusted separately every time you change the focus.
 These binoculars are good for applications that do not require frequent readjustments, such as boating, surveillance and astronomy.

-Water resistant binoculars feature tight seals and exterior coatings that offer protection from precipitation, dew and incidential splashes and spills.
+Water resistant binoculars feature tight seals and exterior coatings that offer protection from precipitation, dew and accidental splashes and spills.
 This is usually sufficient protection for most binocular applications.

-Truly water proof binoculars have features that further enable them to function whilst fully submerged in water (usually up to 5 meters deep).
+Truly waterproof binoculars have features that further enable them to function whilst fully submerged in water (usually up to 5 meters deep).
 These type of binoculars are a wise choice for boating and/or marine use.
-When choosing binoculars, apart from users that are frequently in contact with water, it's usually fine to settle for binoculars without neither water resistant or water proof features, since the ocassional drops of water does not generally cause much or any damage at all.
+When choosing binoculars, apart from users that are frequently in contact with water, it's usually fine to settle for binoculars without neither water resistant or water proof features, since the occasional drops of water does not generally cause much or any damage at all.